tunogya/abandonai-platform/public/privacy-policy.md

   or the law; (iv) to detect or prevent fraud or other illegal activity; (v) to protect the safety, security, and integrity of our products, employees, or users, or the public, or (vi) to protect against legal liability.
-* Affiliates: We may disclose Personal Information to our affiliates, meaning an entity that controls, is controlled by, or is under common control with AbandonAI.
+* Affiliates: We may disclose Personal Information to our affiliates, meaning an entity that controls, is controlled by, or is under common control with ABANDON.AI.
 Our affiliates may use the Personal Information we share in a manner consistent with this Privacy Policy.

 ## 4. Your rights